There are definitely more than five things every new Boston Marathon runner needs to know to have a successful race.

 Running a marathon is unlike any other running event you may have participated in.
 The level of fatigue and pain that you may feel is unlike anything that you have ever experienced.

 Proper training is the best way to minimize fatigue and pain and enjoy your Boston Marathon Experience.
-Boston truly is a special race weather it is your first marathon or your first running of The Boston Marathon.
+Boston truly is a special race whether it is your first marathon or your first running of The Boston Marathon.
 You want to enjoy it as much as possible.

 My advice is to pick a training plan that matches your goal and stick to it as closely as possible.
 There are plans out there for all levels of runners.